 I now had a fully connected system ready for testing.

 I used a Li-Ion battery solution for my go box.
 This battery comes pre-fitted with short circuit protection, power and charging leads, they are easily available, the form factor works well.
-Most importantly these batteries have simple charging requirements, mine was supplied with it's own charger.
+Most importantly these batteries have simple charging requirements, my battery was supplied with it's own charger.

 The fascia is mounted to the box using six standoffs which are provided in the kit.
 These are held in place using M3 screws, these could be easily substituted for M3 thumb screws if needed.